 Knowing the difference between credit score and credit report is important to your credit health.
-A credit report contains information about your past credit activity and current credit situation while your credit score is a three-digit number used by lenders in the United States to evaluate how risky you are as a borrower.
-Credit reports are often lengthy and include information such as the age of your accounts and whether you have a reputation of paying bills on time.
+A credit report contains information about your past credit activity and current credit situation.
+In contrast, your credit score is a three-digit number used by lenders in the United States to evaluate how risky you are as a borrower.
+Credit reports are often lengthy and include information such as the age of your accounts and whether you have a reputation for paying bills on time.
 However, a credit report does not contain a borrower’s credit score.
-A credit score of 690 and above is considered good while scoring above 720 is deemed excellent by lenders.
+A credit score of 690 and above is considered good, while scoring above 720 is deemed excellent by lenders.

 Learn the Difference Between Credit Score and Credit Report

 These two terms might sound almost interchangeable but offer different insights into how borrowers have managed credit in the past.
 The difference between a credit score and a credit report is easy to miss but having a good one and a matching credit report is a key to accessing different financial products.
 We’ve broken it up for you below to help you understand how they’re different and why it’s important to keep track of both.

 In a nutshell, the difference between a credit score and a credit report is that a credit score is a three-digit number that gives lenders a snapshot of how creditworthy you are.
 In contrast, a credit report shows your total history.
 Credit card companies, banks, auto lenders, or pretty much any institution that wants to extend your credit rely on credit scores to determine if you qualify for credit.
 Non-lenders, like a potential landlord, for example, can also access your credit score if they’re uncertain about your financial health and ability to pay for a house.
 Figure out your credit score now to see how you rank: